chavacava/dfence/README.md

 # dfence

-**dfence** helps maintaining dependencies under control by enforcing dependencies policies on your packages
+**dfence** (from _dependencies fence_) helps maintaining dependencies under control by enforcing dependencies policies on your packages.